Spike980/Url-Crawler/README.md

 <h1>Url Crawler</h1>
 <p>This is a small sample application to crawl through a requested url and store its contents in the database.
 Rails API is used in the backend with a React application consuming the data in the frontend.
-Both React and Rails should run on seperate servers.
+Both React and Rails runs on seperate servers.
 Minitest is used for testing Rails API</p>

 <h2>Requirements:</h2>
 <ul>